Music history of Portugal: Opera and its beginnings

 The first performance of Il Don Chisciotte della Mancia, with music by Scarlatti took place in 1728 in the Ribeira Palace at Lisbon.
 This was the first operatic-style performance in Portugal and was followed by other opera buffa performances in the Royal Palace in the years to come.
 However, they had little impact in the music life, not only because the public had extremely limited access, but also because the King did not pay much attention to them.
 It was in the Trindade Theatre, in 1735, that the Alessandro Paghetti company had permission to perform the first opera seria for a wider (aristocratic) audience.
-The success was enormous, and the company kept performing until 1742, now in the Rua dos Condes Theatre.
+The success was enormous, and the company kept performing until 1742, now in the Teatro da Rua dos Condes.
 At the same time, a set of performances in Portuguese by António José da Silva's (o Judeu) plays had begun (1733) in the Bairro Alto Theatre, with music by António Teixeira.
 The audience of these plays grew even wider.
 However, D. João V became ill in 1742, and the mysticism that surrounded him in his last years resulted in a prohibition against all theatrical performances until his death.